1 About the Complaints Scheme

 4 The Complaints Commissioner

-4.1 The regulators must appoint an individual, subject to the approval of HM Treasury, as Complaints Commissioner to carry out the functions conferred on him by the Scheme.
+4.1 The regulators must appoint an individual, subject to the approval of HM Treasury, as Complaints Commissioner to carry out the functions conferred on them by the Scheme.

 4.3 The Complaints Commissioner is appointed for a period of three years and may be dismissed from office only for the reason of becoming: